bgd-labs/aave-stk-v1-5/diffs/StakedTokenV2Rev3_code_diff.md

 +   * @dev Sets the GHO debt token (only callable by SHORT_EXECUTOR)
 +   * @param newGHODebtToken Address to GHO debt token
 +   */
-+  function setGHODebtToken(IGhoVariableDebtToken newGHODebtToken) external;
++  function setGHODebtToken(IGhoVariableDebtTokenTransferHook newGHODebtToken)
++    external;
 +
 +  /**
 +   * @dev Claims an `amount` of `REWARD_TOKEN` and restakes